redis/minipilot/docs/installation.md

-DB_PWD                 The password of your Redis Stack instance or Redis Cloud database DB_SSL                 If you would like to connect using SSL (mandatory for Redis Cloud databases) OPENAI_API_KEY         Your OpenAI token MINIPILOT_ENDPOINT     MiniPilot is a REST API service, but the internal chat interface uses the REST API, too, on the default exposed port 8000.
+DB_PWD                 The password of your Redis Stack instance or Redis Cloud database DB_SSL                 If you would like to connect using SSL (mandatory for Redis Cloud databases) OPENAI_API_KEY         Your OpenAI token MINIPILOT_ENDPOINT     Minipilot is a REST API service, but the internal chat interface uses the REST API, too, on the default exposed port 8000.
 You can just leave http://127.0.0.1:8000
 ```

-## Configuring MiniPilot
+## Configuring Minipilot

 1. point your browser to [http://127.0.0.1:5005/](http://127.0.0.1:5005/)
 2. From the `data` tab, load a CSV dataset, and index it.
 You can try the [IMDB movies dataset](https://www.kaggle.com/datasets/ashpalsingh1525/imdb-movies-dataset)